Waikato/wekaDeeplearning4j/docs/examples/featurize-mnist.md

 The steps shown below split this into two steps; storing the featurized dataset, and fitting a Weka classifier to the dataset.
-It can be combined into a single command with a filtered classifier, however, the method shown below is more efficient as the dataset featurizing (which is the most expensive part of this operation) is only done once (would be done 10 times using 10-fold CV with a FilteredClassifier).
+It can be combined into a single command with a filtered classifier, however, the method shown below is more efficient as the dataset featurizing (which is the most expensive part of this operation) is only done once (would be done 10 times using 10-fold CV with a `FilteredClassifier`).
 Saving the featurized dataset separately then makes it much faster to try out different Weka classifiers.

-Note that the first time this is run it will need to download the pretrained weights, so actual runtime may be longer.
+Note that the first time this is run it may need to download the pretrained weights, in which case actual runtime will be longer.
+These weights are cached locally so subsequent runs are much faster.

 ### GUI